pradyumna16/Fashion-Mnist/README.md

 # Fashion-Mnist
-Applying of simple Neural Networks and Constitutional Network to the Zalando's Fashion Mnist Dataset for learning purpose.
+Application of simple Neural Networks and Convolutional Network to the Zalando's Fashion Mnist Dataset for learning purpose.
+Accuracy achieved close to 91 %.
+Can improved more by introducing Data Augmentation.